swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 second argument from succeeding because of the dynamic enforcement used for the property.
-Attempting to make dynamic enforcement aware of the fact that these accesses are modifying different elements of the property would be prohibitive.
+Attempting to make dynamic enforcement aware of the fact that these accesses are modifying different sub-components of the property would be prohibitive, both in terms of the additional performance cost and in terms of the complexity of the implementation.

 However, this limitation can be worked around by binding ``object.pair`` to an ``inout`` argument: